32 BEST Things To Do In Kauai 2023

 Find the type of chocolate that appeases your appetite the most and purchase some to take home with you.

 Lydgate Chocolate Farm is located near Wailua, approximately 25 minutes from Lihue.
-To make it easier to find, use this Google Maps link.

 32. Camp On Polihale State Park